Inspections in England

 In particular, inspection will consider the extent to which all children are supported to acquire the skills and capacity to develop and learn effectively and be ready for the next stages in their learning, especially school.

 Childminders in England are registered on one or both parts of the Childcare Register.
 They must therefore meet the requirements of one or both parts of the register at all times when providing childcare.

 Ofsted will normally only inspect a childminder's setting when they are caring for children.
 If the inspection is on a day when you don't have children with you, it is unlikely you will get a top grade, as the inspector takes into account the views and experience of the children and their families.

-From September 2015, childminders in England, alongside all other registered providers, will be inspected against the new Common Inspection Framework.
-Read the new handbook here.
+Childminders in England, alongside all other registered providers, are inspected against the new Common Inspection Framework.
+Read the handbook here.
 Below, Ofsted's National Director for Early Years, Nick Hudson, outlines the key changes for early years settings.